 Interpreting Group-Level Data for Individual-Level Application

 How accurate is your gadget of choice at predicting your individual response to exercise?
-How close is your watch’s V̇O₂max estimate?
+How close is that V̇O₂max estimate from your sport watch?
 How close was the predicted race time to your real results?
-How far apart are your FTP/threshold estimates between a ramp test, a 20 minute test, and a 40-60 minute time-trial?
+How far apart are your FTP/threshold estimates between a ramp test, a 20 minute test, and a 60 minute time-trial?

 How come with millions of people giving away their biometric data to tech companies, it’s still so difficult to predict individual responses?